 Site-Specific Sculpture, Slides Installation

-The title "Dust in the Wind" is the English title of the Taiwanese film "戀戀風塵*".
-It is a site-specific sculpture, photo documented on Elephant Hill** located in El Sereno, Los Angeles.
+The title "Dust in the Wind" is stolen from the English title of Taiwanese film "戀戀風塵", directed by Hou Hsiao Hsien.
+It is a site-specific sculpture, photo documented on Elephant Hill located in El Sereno, Los Angeles.
 Elephant Hill has been under constantly changing authority in the past years despite efforts to keep it ownerless.